-DU Lamont Jazz Orchestra to Perform at 61st Monterey Jazz Festival
+Lamont Jazz Orchestra Performs on the World Stage at the 61st Monterey Jazz Festival

-In its 60-year history, the Monterey Jazz Festival has become a top jazz destination.
-The 61st festival will present more than 500 artists performing nonstop on eight stages for three nights and two days, and will feature performances by jazz legends Dianne Reeves, Norah Jones, Wynton Marsalis, Jon Batiste and many others.
+“That’s got to be at least a year’s worth of inspiration,” Spivak says.
+“All of that, plus frisbee on the beach, made it a weekend I’ll never forget.
+I feel extremely grateful for such a beautiful experience.”
+In its 60-year history, the Monterey Jazz Festival has become a top musical destination.
+The 61st festival presented more than 500 artists performing nonstop on eight stages for three nights and two days, and featured performances by jazz legends Dianne Reeves, Norah Jones, Wynton Marsalis, Jon Batiste and many others.

 For tickets and information on Lamont Jazz Orchestra performances at the Monterey Jazz Festival, visit http://www.montereyjazzfestival.org/